-Besides writing this blog about things that I find interesting, I like making things with my hands like precious metal clay jewelry and glass mosaic art.
-My newest project is making wonderful smelling soy wax candles.
-See my sister site at Salubriouswax.com.
+Besides writing this blog about things that I find interesting, I love making things with my hands like jewelry for active women and mosaic art to name a few.
+My latest project is making wonderful smelling soy wax candles.
+See my other site at Salubriouswax.com.

-My professional career was always working in healthcare.
-After a long and successful career in GI Endoscopy, I just recently retired.
-Now that I’m not always commuting and working at the hospital, I also enjoy trail running, fly-fishing, and finding new places to explore in the outdoors.
-In the fall and winter you can find me chukar hunting in the hills with my two Brittany bird dogs.
-I raced mountain and road bicycles at the Pro/Expert (Cat 2) level for several years and still like jumping on a bike to ride every once in a while.
-I dream one day of hooking another big rainbow at the Railroad Ranch on Henry’s Fork.
+My professional career was working in healthcare and after a long career in the field of GI Endoscopy, I just recently retired.
+Now that I’m not always commuting and working at the hospital, I love to spend time trail running, fly-fishing for trout, and finding new places to explore in the outdoors.
+I raced mountain, road, and cyclocross bicycles at the Pro/Expert (Cat 2) level for several years and still like jumping on a bike to ride every once in a while.
+In the fall and winter you can find me chukar hunting with my two Brittany bird dogs.